Fan Fic / The Fall of the Fire Empire

 - "Where Are They Now?"
 Epilogue: Narrated by Jiazin in the historical records.

 - Wrong Genre Savvy: Kanoda at first.
-He becomes more straightforwardly Genre Savvy with Character Development.
+He becomes more straightforwardly savvy with Character Development.

 - You Killed My Father: Cheng assasinates Shu Bei Fong, much to Chaiy's grief and rage, and Tong has to reason with her to prevent an execution.
 She is able to prioritise her duties, thankfully.